Taiwan has a well-developed healthcare system and medical facilities, so you can generally expect to receive quality care.

 - Non-post traumatic orthodontic treatment

 - Preventative surgery

 - Blood (except for blood transfusion necessary for emergent injury or illness according to the diagnosis by the doctor)

 - Hospital day care (except for psychiatric care)

 - Dentures, artificial eyes, glasses, hearing aids, wheelchairs, canes, and other equipment not required to actually treat the patient.

-If you have any doubts or questions about items listed as “out-of-pocket items”, You may call the NHIA’s free service hotline at 0800-030-598 which provides English-speaking service.
+If you have any doubts or questions, you can call the NHI’s free service hotline at 0800-030-598 which also provides English-speaking.

 ARC Card & NHI Card

 NHI cards are electronic IC cards that records all your health information.